 Yes, they work just as the advertisement shows and the dog doesn't mind it at all.

 I expect it would've worked well for us, if hubby had taken time to acclimate our dogs to it.
 He wouldn't even watch the instructional video or anything.
-He's still having to trim the traditional way because of his impatience. $20 wasted. :P

 I have been using the PediPaw for over 3 months now.
 I spent a couple of weeks getting the dog use to it before actually using it on his nails. he doesn't mind the front paws, but still doesn't like his back paws to be done.
 My only regret is that I didn't see the dremel attachment before buying this (since I already own a dremel).
+I am tired of getting new batteries.
+I get at most 2 clippings before the batteries are too weak to continue.
+I recommend this method but i am now going to start using my dremel tool with the attachment.

 Here is a good article on how to use this: